AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Related Work

 \subsection{Micro-Expression Action Unit Detection}

 Early micro-expression analysis heavily relied on hand-designed spatio-temporal feature operators.
-For instance, classical methods like LBP-TOP~\cite{lbp}, histograms of oriented optical flow(HOOF), and optical strain were widely proposed to capture subtle facial dynamics.
+For instance, classical methods such as LBP-TOP~\cite{lbp}, histograms of oriented optical flow (HOOF), and optical strain were widely used to capture subtle facial dynamics.
 With the rapid development of deep learning in recent years, spatio-temporal convolutional networks and Vision Transformers (e.g., AUFormer~\cite{auformer}) have gradually become mainstream, driving feature extraction toward an end-to-end learning paradigm.

 To tackle the specific challenge of weak micro-expression features, researchers have designed various targeted mechanisms.
-For example, Li et al.~\cite{sca} introduced a Spatial and Channel Attention (SCA) network to explicitly focus on critical facial regions, and further proposed a Dual-View Attentive Similarity-Preserving (DVASP)~\cite{dvasp} knowledge distillation strategy to enhance the discriminative power of action units at the feature level.
-Furthermore, Eulerian video magnification techniques have been incorporated to explicitly amplify visually imperceptible movements.
-Recent representative works, such as the Learnable Eulerian Dynamics (LED) module proposed by Varanka et al.~\cite{LED}, combine frequency-domain filters with deep networks to achieve adaptive enhancement of subtle motions.
-To address the background and illumination noise accompanying the magnification process, Khor et al.~\cite{infusenet} developed infused suppression mechanisms to purify the authentic weak motion signals from magnification artefacts.
+For example, Li et al.~\cite{sca} introduced a Spatial and Channel Attention (SCA) network to focus on critical facial regions, and further proposed a Dual-View Attentive Similarity-Preserving (DVASP)~\cite{dvasp} knowledge distillation strategy to enhance the discriminative power of action units at the feature level.
+Eulerian video magnification techniques have also been incorporated to amplify visually imperceptible movements.
+Recent representative works, such as the Learnable Eulerian Dynamics (LED) module proposed by Varanka et al.~\cite{LED}, combine frequency-domain filters with deep networks to adaptively enhance subtle motions.
+To address the background and illumination noise introduced by magnification, Khor et al.~\cite{infusenet} developed infused suppression mechanisms to purify authentic weak motion signals from magnification artifacts.
+More recently, Zhou et al.~\cite{zhou2025objective} explored objective class-based micro-expression recognition through simultaneous AU detection and feature aggregation, highlighting the benefit of incorporating AU-level information into micro-expression analysis.
+Wei et al.~\cite{wei2026micro} further proposed Micro-AU CLIP, which introduces fine-grained contrastive learning from local independence to global dependency for micro-expression AU detection.
+These recent studies indicate that AU-level structural modeling remains an active and important direction for fine-grained micro-expression understanding.